ribagolx10/crossvector/docs/benchmarking.md

 - **Gemini**: 1,500 requests/min (free tier)

 For large benchmarks (--num-docs 1000+), the tool will automatically pace requests.

+#### Avoiding quota errors

+- If you see Gemini `RESOURCE_EXHAUSTED`, rerun with `--embedding-providers openai` or reduce `--num-docs`.
+- To avoid embedding API calls entirely, provide fixtures with vectors (e.g., `--use-fixtures scripts/benchmark/data/openai_3.json --add-vectors`) or let the tool generate static vectors when configured.
+- Keep long runs to a single backend to reduce concurrent calls (e.g., `--backends pgvector`).

 ## Comparing Before/After Changes